Thank you for trying AMP!

 Detainees cannot receive incoming calls.
 If you need to get in touch with a detainee to leave an urgent message, you must call (256) 549-5410 and leave the detainee's full name, alien registration number and your name and telephone number where you can be reached.
 The detainee will be given your message.

-County Jails also offer and manage alternatives to jail such as work release programs, work furlough, house arrest, and private county jails where the person convicted can serve their sentences on weekends.
+Etowah County Detention Center (ICE) also offers and manages alternatives to jail such as work release programs, work furlough, house arrest, and private county jails where the person convicted can serve their sentences on weekends.
 Because overcrowding is a problem in both county jail and state prison, both systems operate a good behavior program.
 Those who are on good behavior can have their sentences reduced or cut.

 The Etowah County Detention Center (ICE) is located in Alabama and takes in new arrests and detainees are who are delivered daily - call 256-549-5410, 256-549-1444 for the current roster.
 Law enforcement and police book offenders from Etowah County and nearby cities and towns.
 Some offenders may stay less than one day or only for a few days until they are released in a court proceeding, some after putting up a bond and then are released to a pretrial services caseload under supervision by the court, or are released on their own recognizance with an agreement to appear in court.